passiv/snaptrade-sdks/sdks/java/docs/AuthenticationApi.md

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example";
     String userSecret = "userSecret_example";
     String broker = "broker_example"; // Slug of the brokerage to connect the user to.
-See [this document](https://snaptrade.notion.site/SnapTrade-Brokerage-Integrations-f83946a714a84c3caf599f6a945f0ead) for a list of supported brokerages and their slugs.
+See [the integrations page](https://snaptrade.notion.site/66793431ad0b416489eaabaf248d0afb?v=3cfea70ef4254afc89704e47275a7a9a&pvs=4) for a list of supported brokerages and their slugs.
-    Boolean immediateRedirect = true; // When set to True, user will be redirected back to the partner's site instead of the connection portal
+    Boolean immediateRedirect = true; // When set to `true`, user will be redirected back to the partner's site instead of the connection portal.
+This parameter is ignored if the connection portal is loaded inside an iframe.
+See the [guide on ways to integrate the connection portal](https://docs.snaptrade.com/docs/implement-connection-portal) for more information.
-    String customRedirect = "customRedirect_example"; // URL to redirect the user to after the user connects their brokerage account
+    String customRedirect = "customRedirect_example"; // URL to redirect the user to after the user connects their brokerage account.
+This parameter is ignored if the connection portal is loaded inside an iframe.
+See the [guide on ways to integrate the connection portal](https://docs.snaptrade.com/docs/implement-connection-portal) for more information.
     String reconnect = "reconnect_example"; // The UUID of the brokerage connection to be reconnected.
 This parameter should be left empty unless you are reconnecting a disabled connection.
-See ‘Reconnecting Accounts’ for more information.
+See the [guide on fixing broken connections](https://docs.snaptrade.com/docs/fix-broken-connections) for more information.
-    String connectionType = "read"; // Sets whether the connection should be read or trade String connectionPortalVersion = "v2"; // Sets the version of the connection portal to render, with a default to 'v3' try {
+    String connectionType = "read"; // Sets whether the connection should be read-only or trade-enabled.
+    String connectionPortalVersion = "v2"; // Sets the version of the connection portal to render. try {
       Object result = client
               .authentication